 Negative Side Effects of Meditation:

-Meditation and mindfulness training are more popular than ever before.
+Meditation and mindfulness training is more popular than ever before.
 Due to this increase in popularity, the imagined commercial potential is attracting enterprising business people because, let’s face it, the benefits of meditation are proven and undeniable.
-That’s why today, there are thousands of online apps, online courses, and meditation centers popping up nationwide to take advantage of people’s desire to learn to be more peaceful.
+That’s why today there are thousands of online apps, online courses, and meditation centers popping up nationwide to take advantage of people’s desire to learn to be more peaceful.
 It’s even being called McMindfulness.

 Many people come to learn to meditate in order to relax, get over a loss, become healthier, or increase their ability to focus.
 And often they come to learn to meditate because they are facing a crisis.

 While meditation can help you through a crisis, and relaxation and better focus are certainly benefits, meditation has not been given the gravity it deserves, as there can be a much deeper effect.

 For thousands of years, meditation has been a cornerstone of spiritual development, not just stress release.
 People would meditate to become self-realized or expand their awareness, or become closer to the Divine.
 Along the path, they’d soon learn that the journey towards spiritual awakening is not always an easy or pleasant one.
 This means that one should take meditation and its effects seriously.